June 8, 2025

 The Policy & Regulatory Backbone: Building on a Supportive Framework

-- Public-Private Partnerships (PPPs): Frameworks for PPPs could offer exciting ways for the government and private investors to team up on larger-scale manufacturing facilities or related infrastructure projects.
-Definitely something to explore!
+• Public-Private Partnerships (PPPs): Frameworks for PPPs could offer exciting ways for the government and private investors to team up on larger-scale manufacturing facilities or related infrastructure projects.
+Definitely something to explore.

 International Collaboration: A Catalyst for Growth, For Everyone

-- Development Banks and Aid Agencies: Organizations like the Asian Development Bank (ADB), the World Bank Group (you might know their IFC’s Scaling Solar program), and USAID have backed a whole range of energy projects and technical assistance programs.
+• Development Banks and Aid Agencies: Organizations like the Asian Development Bank (ADB), the World Bank Group (through its IFC Scaling Solar program), and USAID have backed a range of energy projects and technical assistance programs.
 For instance, ADB has approved grants for solar power plants, which naturally creates a demand for panels.

 Pioneering Local Production: Early Steps in Afghan Solar Manufacturing